top of page

 Friends of Prime Hook National Wildlife Refuge

-Bird Walk Leaders -- The Friends of PHNWR sponsors free bird walks on the first Saturday of each month.
+Bird Walk Leaders -- The Friends of PHNWR sponsors free bird walks on the first Saturday of each month (weather permitting, except July & August).
 SBC provides leaders for the monthly walks on refuge trails.

-Signage -- We partnered with the U.S. Fish & Wildlife, Coastal Camera Club, and Friends of Prime Hook to design, purchase, and place signs at Fowler Beach.
+Signage -- We partnered with the U.S. Fish & Wildlife, Coastal Camera Club, and Friends of Prime Hook to design, purchase, and place signs at several local natural areas.

 Delaware Kestrel Partnership